r-lib/testthat/inst/doc/introduction.md

 Testing your code is normally painful and boring. `test_that` aims to make the task as pleasant and fun as possible, so that you get a visceral satisfaction from writing tests.
 Unlike other testing approaches in R, `testthat`:

- * Uses a natural language interface that make tests a pleasure to read
+ * Uses a natural language interface that makes tests easy to read.

- * Uses blocks instead of functions to encapsulate the expectations of a test

- * Gives a visual indication of every single test expectation that you have
+ * Gives a visual indication of all your test expectations.

- * The same code works interactively, as part of a test reporter and with R CMD check
+ * Ensures that the same code works interactively, as part of a test reporter and with R CMD check.

- * Provides tools to automatically rerun your tests each time you change your code (or your tests)
+ * Provides tools to automatically rerun your tests each time you change your code or tests.

 `testthat` draws inspiration from the xUnit family of testing packages, as well as the many innovative ruby testing libraries (e.g. bacon, cucumber).
-I have used what I think works for R, and abandoned what doesn't, creating a testing package that is philosophically centred in R.

-However, most R is not object-oriented in the same way that java and ruby code is, so `testthat` is not based around testing objects, but instead around testing contexts, groups of interrelated functions.
+I have used what I think works for R, and abandoned what doesn't, creating a testing package that is philosophically centred in R.  Most R is not object-oriented in the same way that java and ruby code is, so `testthat` is not based around testing objects, but instead around testing contexts, groups of interrelated functions.
+This means that `testthat` is rather different from the existing test packages `RUnit` and `svUnit`.

 Why?
 ====

 I wrote `testthat` because I discovered I was spending way too much time recreating bugs that I had previously fixed.
-While when I was writing the original code or fixing the bug, I performed many interactive tests to make sure the code was working, I never had a system for retaining these tests and running then multiple times.
-I think this reflects a common development pattern in R users - it's not that you don't test your code, but it's that you don't store the test.
+When I was writing the original code or fixing the bug, I would perform plenty of interactive tests to ensure that the code was working, but I never had a system for retaining these tests and running again in the future.
+I think this reflects a common development pattern in R users - it's not that we don't test our code, but it's that we don't store and rerun the tests.

-In part, this is because previously creating tests required a lot of extra up front work, and none of the existing testing frameworks intermixed seamlessly with the existing R testing framework (e.g. `stopifnot` and the `tests` subdirectory).
+This is partly because creating tests requires extra up front work, and none of the existing testing frameworks intermixes seamlessly with the existing R testing framework (i.e. `stopifnot()` and the `tests` subdirectory).
 One of the aims of the `testthat` package is to make it so easy (and so fun!) to systematise your tests that you do it all the time.

 Of course, it's going to require a little bit of extra effort to turn your casual interactive tests into reproducible scripts.
 However, this small investment can pay off in the following ways: